 Best Time - All Year Round

-After tackling the 16km Greenbushes hike the next destination was the small hamlet of Quinninup, a quiet country town south of Manjimup and just off the South West Highway.
+The Hike - After tackling the 16km Greenbushes hike the next destination was the small hamlet of Quinninup, a quiet country town south of Manjimup and just off the South West Highway.

 The 16km Greenbushes Loop took it's toll on my girlfriend and we spent the next day lounging around the old timber cottage we were staying in watching old movies on VHS and took an exploratory trip to Pemberton.
 The following day we were back in action and went exploring the Quinninup area.
 Quinninup is a former timber town that is now a quiet holiday town with a tavern and nothing else.
 The town will be known to mountain bikers as the Munda Biddi Trail runs right through the centre but hikers might not be familiar with the area.
 The majority of the inhabitants live around Karri Lake, which along with being a postcard perfect location also doubles as the town's water supply.
 There are four small hikes around Quinninup (I only found out about the fourth on the day I left) and we started with the Karri Lake Trail, a fantastic little hike around the edge of the lake and through some old growth forest.